ArthurVerrept/IOT-Device-Side/README.md

 # IOT-Device-Side
+Our task was to record data and display it online on a heroku hosted website, and store data in a mongoDB database using NodeJS.

 IOT code written in javascript using Jhonny Five and Axios.
 Sending data to heroku and storing it in a MongoDB database.